jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 In practical, designs have to be adapted to a team skills to some extend.
 At the end, the team will be the one supporting and maintaining the data integration and data warehouse system on on-going basis.

-However considering the team members turnover ratio, the architecture and design motto should always be **"DO It Right"**.
+However considering the team members turnover, the architecture and design motto should always be **"DO It Right"**.